-Once you receive your credit reports, you can check to see which debts are still showing up.
+Once you get your credit reports, you can check to see which debts are still appearing.
 The rules for the reporting of debts can be found in the Fair Credit Reporting Act, or FCRA.
 The act states that most negative items must be removed from your credit report seven years from the first date of delinquency.
 Some exceptions to the seven-year rule include:

 So, if you are hoping the debt will go away not only from your credit report but also from your life, you may not get your wish.
 While they may be gone from your credit report, they may not be forgotten.
 Oldie but goodie debts are called “stale debts” in the industry.
 They represent a thriving business, as they are often sold and resold for pennies on the dollar.
 So even a partial payment makes a call or letter worthwhile for the collector.
-The only sure way to get rid of a debt is to pay what you owe or at least an agreed upon portion of what you owe.
+The only sure way to get rid of a debt is to pay what you owe or at least an agreed upon part of what you owe.

-If your ultimate goal is to put your debt behind you and move on with a clean slate, I recommend you contact the collectors listed on your credit report for the accounts you know are yours.
+If your ultimate goal is to put your debt behind you and move on with a clean slate, I advise you to contact the collectors listed on your credit report for the accounts you know are yours.
 Make sure you know the amount you owe and come to a payment agreement.
-Before you call to negotiate, I strongly suggest you know what you can realistically afford to pay per month or in a lump sum.
+Before you call to negotiate, I strongly recommend you know what you can realistically afford to pay per month or in a lump sum.
 If you negotiate a payment for less than the full amount owed, be sure to get the payment agreement in writing from the collector before you send in any payment.